-This 2 bedroom house built from recycled plastic bottles is bulletproof and fireproof and can withstand earthquakes.
-Oh, and it also reportedly holds a comfy year-round temperature of 64 degrees F. The bottles were filled with sand and are held together by mud and cement to form a solid wall that supposedly is stronger than cinder clocks.
+This 2 bedroom house in Nigeria is built from recycled plastic bottles, sand, and mud.
+It is bulletproof, fireproof, and can withstand earthquakes.
+Oh, and it also reportedly holds a comfortable year-round temperature of 64 degrees F.

 The United States uses 129.6 Million plastic bottles per day!
 That’s 47.3 Billion plastic bottles per year.
 About 80% of those plastic bottles end up in a landfill!